matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-09-day_049_fern_wifi_cracker.md

 ### 4. **Why use Fern WiFi Cracker?**

-Some penetration tests require an analyst to connect directly to an organizations wireless network in order to gain initial or extended access.
+Some penetration tests require an analyst to connect directly to an organization's wireless network in order to gain initial or extended access.

 Fern WiFi Cracker automates that process in a GUI supported tool which makes getting into protected wireless systems easier.
 This tool uses wordlists to perform dictionary attacks against the SSID after deauthorizing a MAC address.

 ---

 # <span style="color:red">***Disclaimer***</span>: **Please only use Fern WiFi Cracker on wireless networks you have explicit legal access to.
-Attempting to steal your neighbors internet is ILLEGAL.**
+Attempting to steal your neighbor's internet is ILLEGAL.**

 ### 5. **How to use Fern WiFi Cracker?**

 First, you must have a wireless card that supports monitor mode, see section 2 of this post if you are unsure.

-Second, Fern Wifi Cracker comes with Kali Linux so no install is needed during this blog.
+Second, Fern Wifi Cracker comes with Kali Linux so no installation is needed during this blog.

-In order for this attack to work you must have a wordlist with the password.
-This is not always viable or realistic, but for default and weak credentials this attack method may work.
+In order for this attack to work, you must have a wordlist with the password.
+This is not always viable or realistic, but for default and weak credentials, this attack method may work.
 I used the shuffle command to display a random line from the wordlist file, the password chosen for this test was `fishhead`.

 ![](https://raw.githubusercontent.com/matthewomccorkle/matthewomccorkle.github.io/master/_posts/assets/100%20tools/fern/fern0.PNG)

     Step 1:
-    Navigate to your applications menu and to section:
+    Navigate to your applications menu and to the section:
     '06 - Wireless Attacks'

     Click "fern wifi cracker"